 - chili powder

-- Stir well and cover the pan.
+Stir well and cover the pan.
 Let the fennel soften just a little for about 4 to 5 minutes until warmed through but still crunchy.
-Then add the blended orange puree.
+Then add the blended orange puree and red wine vinegar.